godlev/LANnventory/README.md

 | `online` / `offline` Events | Controlled by `CONNECTIVITY_RETENTION` |
 | Device-change Events | Retained while the device record exists |

-If `CONNECTIVITY_RETENTION` is absent from an older configuration, LANventory falls back to the existing `TRIM_HIST` value for backward compatibility.
+If `CONNECTIVITY_RETENTION` is absent from an older configuration, LANnventory falls back to the existing `TRIM_HIST` value for backward compatibility.

 Retention can be configured from: